RevoU-FSSE-2/week-2-SarraNutrisia/README.md

 This CSS file is the main stylesheet for the theme.
 It holds all the values for the different elements of theme and the default color scheme.

 ##### responsive.css
-This CSS file contain responsive web design provides an optimal experience, easy reading and easy navigation with a minimum of resizing on different devices such as desktops, mobiles and tabs.
+This CSS file contain responsive web design provides an optimal experience, easy reading and easy navigation with a minimum of resizing on different devices such as tablet and desktop.

 ***
 ## 3. JavaScript File